UniExeterRSE/intro-to-isca/_episodes/05_schedulers.md

 ## Running a Batch Job

 The most basic use of the scheduler is to run a command non-interactively.
-Any command (or series of commands) that you want to run on the cluster is called a job, and the process of using a scheduler to run the job is called batch job submission.
+Any command (or series of commands) that you want to run on the cluster is called a *job*.
+The process of using a scheduler to run the job is called *batch job submission*.

 In this case, the job we want to run is a shell script – essentially a text file containing a list of UNIX commands to be executed in a sequential manner.
 Our shell script `hello-world.sh` has the following parts: